Bariatric Surgery Insurance Coverage

 - Six (6) months of medical records including your evaluation, treatments performed to date, and specific types of lab work done

-- Three to Six (3-6) months of a documented dieting and exercise routine (must include dates and results).
+- Some insurance providers might require three to three to Six (3-6) months of a documented dieting and exercise routine (must include dates and results).

 - A psychological/psychiatric evaluation.